VIAcode/VIAcode-AzureDevOps-connector-for-ITSM/Azure Dev Ops Connector Configuration Guide.md

 **Workitem updates sync**
 In case PBI status changed or PBI updated new note will be added in SDP for the delegated ticket.
 **Workitem Status  sync**
-Changing status to [Done] in Azure DevOps will lead the [Delegated] state change to [Resolved] in Service Desk Plus MSP.
+Changing status to [Done] in Azure DevOps will make the state change [Delegated] to [Resolved] in Service Desk Plus MSP.
 **Workitem Discussion  sync**
 Discussions commented  in Azure DevOps will be synced to ServicDesk Plus MSP as notes.